Contents

-5 Proven Ways to Improve Customer Service in 2024
+5 Proven Ways to Improve Customer Service in 2025

 Poor customer service will cost your business a great deal of money.

-If you have not realized it yet, then you already belong to the list of organizations that lost $62billion worth of business put together due to poor customer service.
+If you have not realized it yet, then you already belong to the list of organizations that lost $62 billion worth of business put together due to poor customer service.
 A jarring 50% hike from a similar report published two years ago.

 Not an illustrious list to be a part of, but here’s the thing, you can plan and take actionable steps to get your name out of the list.